tdongsi/tdongsi.github.io/source/_posts/SQL/2016-03-17-sql-unit-incremental-data-update.markdown

 **Risks**: The ETLs with incremental data update are usually much more complex.
 Obviously, one risk of running ETL with incremental data update is duplicate records: we could have multiple rows for the same company `ID = 123`.
-In standard approach with snapshot, each record is almost guaranteed unique on primary key, meaning only one row with company `ID = 123`.
 On the other hand, when data for company `ID = 123` are truncated from the staging tables after `D` days (0 row), it simply means that there is no update to that company during the last `D` days.
-It means that the company should not be removed from the destination tables of the ETL even though the input staging tables contain no such row for `ID = 123`.
+It means that the record for `ID = 123` should not be removed from the destination tables even though the input staging tables contain no such row for `ID = 123`.
+In contrast, for snapshot data, each record is almost guaranteed unique on primary key, meaning exactly one row with company `ID = 123`.
 The following example scenario illustrates the challenge and complexity of ETLs with incremental data update.

 ### Example scenario